-No person shall engage in the movement, lairaging, restraint, stunning, slaughter or killing of animals unless he has the knowledge and skill necessary to perform the tasks humanely and efficiently, in accordance with the requirements of this Directive.

-The competent authority shall ensure that persons employed for slaughtering possess the necessary skill, ability and professional knowledge.
+7. No person shall engage in the movement, lairaging, restraint, stunning, slaughter or killing of animals unless he has the knowledge and skill necessary to perform the tasks humanely and efficiently, in accordance with the requirements of these regulations.
+The Veterinary Services shall ensure that persons employed for slaughtering possess the necessary skill, ability and professional knowledge.